mntusr/depth_tools/doc/Introduction.md

 - MSE loss
 - MSE loss in the log space

+# Depth alignment

+The package can align the shift and scale of the predicted scalar maps to minimize the MSE error.

 # Point cloud operations

 The following point cloud operations are supported: